 - hearing loss

-We all want to know what is the CAUSE.
+We all want to know what is the CAUSE of a language disorder.
 Well, that can be hard to pinpoint at times.
 Some common causes are:

-- Unknown (I feel this is a VERY common one from my experience)
+- Unknown (I feel this is VERY common from my experience)

 - Cognitive processing deficits (e.g., Miller, Kail, Leonard, & Tomblin, 2001; Ellis Weismer & Evans, 2002; Leonard et al., 2007),